 §7 Grace period for delivery

 1. After expiry of the delivery period, a grace period of 12 calendar days shall start without any declaration being required.
-After the grace period, the buyer may withdraw the contract by giving notice in writing.
-If the buyer wishes to claim damages instead of delivery, it must give written notice to the seller of a 4-week delivery period after expiry of the agreed delivery date.
+After the grace period, the purchaser may withdraw the contract by giving notice in writing.
+If the purchaser wishes to claim damages instead of delivery, it must give written notice to the seller of a 4-week delivery period after expiry of the agreed delivery date.
 The statutory regulations according to which setting an additional period for performance is not required (§ 281 para.2 and §323 para.2 of the German Civil Code_BGB) shall remain unaffected by this.